 The goal is to not only train our students in theory and applications, but also to foster their critical thinking and emancipation.
 Additionally, we believe that intrinsic motivation of students for the course is a key factor for their learning outcome.
 Thus, we establish a culture of openness, mutual respect, and team spirit in our classes.

-We are currently teaching two courses at Delft University of Technology.
+We are currently teaching multiple courses at Delft University of Technology.

 This elective course aims to introduce the concepts of artificial intelligence and machine learning and discuss the potential and limitations of different machine learning methods for given (bio)-chemical engineering applications.
 Moreover, a machine learning and deep learning framework will be introduced during the course with a hands-on practice.
 Cees Haringa is a co-teacher in this course.